 Certificate II in Spoken and Written English

-Course graduates will develop basic English language skills in the areas of speaking, listening, reading and writing to participate in everyday life and community, work preparation and further learning.
-They will develop basic learning and digital literacy skills.
+Course graduates will have developed routine English language skills in the areas of speaking, listening, reading and writing to participate in everyday life, community, employment, and further learning.

-Graduates will be able to apply their skills and knowledge to demonstrate autonomy and limited judgement in familiar, structured and defined everyday contexts.
-They will be able to deal with a limited range of predictable everyday problems where they need to use English and will be able to use English to satisfy their own everyday transactional, commercial, recreational and social needs.
+Graduates will be able to apply their English language skills and knowledge to demonstrate autonomy and judgement in a range of familiar and some unfamiliar contexts.
+They will be able to deal with a range of predictable routines and some non-routine situations where they need to use English.
+They will be able to use English to satisfy their own routine transactional, commercial, social and recreational needs, and will be able to use English functionally at work or in further training, in known and stable contexts.

 This course is intended to provide participants with the following general education outcomes:

 There are no set requirements for this course.
-Students who wish to undertake English courses will sit the Language, Literacy and Numeracy test.
+Students who wish to undertake English courses will sit the Language, Literacy and Numeracy test and the digital skill test.
 GBCA will place a student into the level according to the outcome of the placement test.

 |Module Code||Module Name|